logannas/MatriculaAPP/README.md

 ### Adding Languages

-To add new languages, add new files to the `src/assets/i18n` directory, following the pattern of LANGCODE.json where LANGCODE is the language/locale code (ex: en/gb/de/es/etc.).
+To add new languages, add new files tso the `src/assets/i18n` directory, following the pattern of LANGCODE.json where LANGCODE is the language/locale code (ex: en/gb/de/es/etc.).

 ### Changing the Language

-To change the language of the app, edit `src/app/app.component.ts` and modify `translate.use('en')` to use the LANGCODE from `src/assets/i18n/`
+To change the language of the app, edit `src/app/app.component.ts` and modify `translate.use('pt-br')` to use the LANGCODE from `src/assets/i18n/`